Northwest Historic District

 The Northwest Historic District is a U.S. historic district in West Palm Beach, Florida on the northwestern side of the downtown area.
 It was designated a historic district on January 22, 1992.
 Its first Non-Native American settlements date back to the late 19th Century.
 After Henry Flagler announced plans to extend the Florida East Coast Railway to Southeastern Florida, blacks from northern Florida, Georgia, and the Bahamas moved to this area in search of work.
 West Palm Beach became incorporated in 1894, making it the oldest municipality in Palm Beach County.

 For many decades, the Northwest neighborhood hosted the local segregated black community that prospered and added their own identity and culture to the city.

-The district is bounded by Tamarind Avenue, 11th Street, Rosemary Avenue, and 3rd Street.